dart-lang/language/working/augmentation-libraries/feature-specification.md

 ```

 This means that instead of creating a new type declaration, the augmentation
-modifies a corresponding one in the main library.
+modifies a corresponding declaration in the main library or one of its other
+augmentations.

 A class augmentation may specify `implements` and `with` clauses.
 When those
 appear, the specified superinterfaces and mixins are appended to the main